-- 7.1 When an employee makes a request for flexible retirement, remind them to speak to Lothian Pension Fund, to make sure they understand the impact flexible retirement will have on their pension; - 7.2 Make sure the employee has completed the flexible retirement form correctly and is eligible;
+- 7.1 When an employee makes a request for flexible retirement, remind them to speak to Lothian Pension Fund, to make sure they understand the impact flexible retirement will have on their pension.

+- 7.2 Make sure the employee has completed the flexible retirement form on the Orb correctly and is eligible.

+- 7.3 Provide a business case for the request, covering:

+- business benefit to the service,

+- impact on the service,

+- savings and costs (if any) to the Council,

+- pension strain costs,

-- 7.3 Provide a business case for the request, covering the business benefit to the service, the impact on the service, the savings to the Council and whether there are any costs to the Council.
-Pension strain costs, the cost of replacing the employee and the cost of re-grading the post and reallocating the work also needs to be included. - 7.4 Bring the request to the attention of the senior management team in your area for consideration. - 7.5 If the application is successful, make the changes to the employee's hours or grade.
+- cost of replacing the employee,

+- cost of re-grading the post,

+- cost of reallocating the work.

+- 7.4 Bring the request to the attention of the senior management team in your area for consideration.

+- 7.5 If the application is successful, make the changes to the employee's hours or grade.